capiaas/potree-docs/docs/source/Contents/Webinterface.rst

 .. |picnavigation| image:: /images/navigationicon.png
    :width: 50

-|picnavigation| The default navigation mode is Earth control.
-Potree viewer will always save the previous selected navigation mode as the default
+|picnavigation| **Navigation Modes**

-navigation mode when the viewer is loaded next time.
+The default navigation mode is Earth control.
+Potree viewer will always save the previous selected navigation mode as the default navigation mode when the viewer is loaded next time.